nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 #### Level 1 metadata submission examples: schema and example TSVs

-An out-of-date JSON Schema document specifying the Level 1 TSV collection is [here](../draft-C2M2_JSON_Schema_datapackage_specs/C2M2_Level_1.datapackage.json); an example Level-1-compliant TSV submission can be found **here** (as a collection of TSV files) and **here** (as a packaged BDBag archive).
+A JSON Schema document specifying the Level 1 TSV collection is [here](../draft-C2M2_JSON_Schema_datapackage_specs/C2M2_Level_1.datapackage.json); an example Level-1-compliant TSV submission can be found **here** (as a collection of TSV files) and **here** (as a packaged BDBag archive).

 ---